WPaxos: Wide Area Network Flexible Consensus: Introduction

 While achieving low latency and high throughput, WPaxos also achieves seamless high-availability by having multileaders: failure of a leader is handled gracefully as other leaders can serve the requests previously processed by that leader via the object stealing mechanism.
 Since leader re-election (i.e., object stealing) is handled through the Paxos protocol, safety is always upheld to the face of node failure/recovery, message loss, and asynchronous concurrent execution.
-We discuss fault-tolerance properties and present a reconfiguration protocol for WPaxos in Section~\ref{sec:fault-tolerance}.
 While WPaxos helps most for slashing WAN latencies, it is also suitable for intra-datacenter deployments for its high-availability and throughput benefits.